raj978/netaware-ai/README.md

 Our tech stack includes:
 - Next.js 14 for the WebApp hosted on vercel
 - Clerk for a seamless and drop-in OAuth Provider
-- AWS Kinesis, Glue and SageMaker for ML Pipeline and Real time Data Ingestion
+- AWS Kinesis, Glue, and SageMaker for ML Pipeline and Real-time Data Ingestion
 - AWS Bedrock with Claude Anthropic FM fine-tuned to offer network insights
 - AWS Web API Gateway interacting with AWS Lambda to allow for initiating MLOps
-- AWS S3 Bucket for centralized data storage of Elastic Container Registry instance os Sage Maker, Real Time Ingestion from Kinesis and instance of AWS Bedrock.
+- AWS S3 Bucket for centralized data storage of Elastic Container Registry instance of Sage Maker, Real-Time Ingestion from Kinesis, and instance of AWS Bedrock.

 ## Challenges we ran into
 Some challenges we faced along the way was figuring out all the AWS Policies and Configurations for each of the AWS Services/technologies.